-White Pond Trail is a 3 mile moderately trafficked out and back trail located near Carmel, NY that features a lake and is good for all skill levels.
+White Pond Trail is a 2.7 mile moderately trafficked loop trail located near Carmel, New York that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash